1st Edition

 By Anupama Sharma Copyright 2025

-226 Pages
+224 Pages

 by Routledge

 1. Introduction; Part I: Theoretical Underpinnings on Victims’ Rights Purposes and Models; 2.
-Exploring Purposes of Victims’ Rights; 3.
-Theoretical Modelling of Victims’ Rights and Fulfilment of Purposes; Part II: Building the Framework to assess the implementation of Victims’ Rights: In Practice; 4.
-Indicators constituting the implementation of victims’ rights; Part III: Applying the Framework to assess implementation: A Sample Case Study; 5.
+Exploring the Purposes of Victims’ Rights; 3.
+Theoretical Modeling of Victims’ Rights and Fulfilment of Purposes; Part II: Building the Framework to assess the implementation of Victims’ Rights: In Practice; 4.
+Factors constituting the implementation of victims’ rights; Part III: Applying the Framework to assess implementation: A Sample Case Study; 5.
 Empirical Analysis based on the Commitment Indicator; 6.
 Empirical Analysis based on the Actionability Indicator; 7.
 Empirical Analysis based on the Assessment Indicator; 8.
 Conclusion

 Biography

-Anupama Sharma is an Assistant Professor of Law at the National Law School of India University, India.
+Anupama Sharma is an Assistant Professor of law at the National Law School of India University, India.